Loading...

 Cities all over the world are affected by climate change.

-Richer communities in cities often live in low-risk areas, such as flood plains or informal settlements, which are high-risk because they are often poorly built and lack proper drainage.
+Richer communities in cities often live in low risk areas such as flood plains or informal settlements, which are high risk because they are often poorly built and lack proper drainage.

 They may have more resources to adapt to climate change, making them less vulnerable.

-We've got five mistakes in there that you need to find and correct.
+So we've got five mistakes in there that you need to find and correct.

-Okay, how did you get on?
 So fill in the gaps in the table below.

-So the table here, problems caused by cities getting hotter.
+Problems caused by cities getting hotter.

-Heatwaves can cause people to feel sick, especially older people.
+Heat waves can cause people to feel sick, especially older people.

 Hospitals may become overcrowded as more people need help.